davedoesdev/qlobber/README.md

   - `{String} wildcard_some` The character to use for matching zero or more words in a topic.
 Defaults to '#'.
 MQTT uses '#' too.

-  - `{String | false} compare` The function to use for sorting matches in order to remove duplicates.
-Defaults to lexicographical string compare.
-Specify `false` to turn off duplicate removal.
-If you store values other than strings in qlobber, pass in your own compare function.
+  - `{Boolean} remove_duplicates` qlobber's matching algorithm means values may be returned twice.
+Specify `true` to have qlobber remove duplicates from its results.
+Note this will incur a performance penalty.
+Defaults to `false`.

 <sub>Go: [TOC](#tableofcontents)</sub>

-<a name="qlobberobject"></a>
+<a name="qlobberprototype"></a>

-# QlobberObject.add(topic, val)
+# Qlobber.prototype.add(topic, val)

 > Add a topic matcher to the qlobber.